bensmithett/viewloader/README.md

-Viewloader is a tiny little framework-agnostic JS bootstrapping thing that lets you attach JS behaviour to a HTML element using data attributes.
+viewloader is a tiny little framework-agnostic JS bootstrapping thing that lets you attach JS behaviour to a HTML element using data attributes.

 ## How to use it